-First recorded by Billy Joe Royal (US #52 1967).
+First recorded by Billy Joe Royal (US #52/CAN #45 1967).

 Also recorded by Kris Ife (1967).

-Hit versions by Deep Purple (US #4/UK #58/CAN #2 1968), Kula Shaker (US #19/UK #2 1997).
+Other hit versions by Deep Purple (US #4/UK #58/CAN #2 1968), Kula Shaker (US #19/UK #2 1997).

 “British singer Kris Ife covered ‘Hush’ in 1967 in the UK market.
 It was this version that inspired Deep Purple’s 1968 hit cover, recorded for their 1968 debut album Shades of Deep Purple.
-The track became the group’s first hit single peaking at #4 on the Billboard Hot 100 and at #2 on the Canadian singles chart.
-‘Hush’ is one of four songs originally recorded by Deep Purple with vocals sung by Rod Evans before Ian Gillan later performed the group’s vocal leads.”
+The track became the group’s first hit single, peaking at #4 on the Billboard Hot 100 and at #2 on the Canadian singles chart.
+Group member Ritchie Blackmore recalls, ‘It was a great song [which] would be a good song [for] our act, if we could come up with a different arrangement…We [recorded] the whole song in two takes.’
+‘Hush’ is one of four songs originally recorded by Deep Purple with vocals sung by Rod Evans before Ian Gillan later performed the group’s vocal leads.